 - appointment of secondary heirs and inheritance contracts,

-- rights in rem encumbering property and pledge rights.
+- rights in rem encumbering property, and pledge rights.

 The first part is used to register information on:

-- the real estate in question,
+- the immovable property in question,

-- land attached to the real estate,
+- the plots of land attached to the immovable property,

 - detached land and its area,